tlux/sftp_client/README.md

 ### Connect & Disconnect

-Use `connect/1` to open a new connection to an SFTP server.
-Refer to the docs to find out all available options.
+To open a new connection to an SFTP server:

 ```elixir
 {:ok, conn} = SFTPClient.connect(host: "ftp.myhost.com")
 ```

+Refer to the docs for `SFTPClient.Operations.Connect.connect/1` to find out all available options.

 It is strongly recommended to close a connection after your operations have
 completed: